mooreds/stamplay-hackernews/README.md

 ##### /contact
 A page that contains the contact form to let our users reach out to us without leaving the website.

-When working with the frontend you can leverage Handlebars syntax to include recurring pieces of HTML (like an header or a footer).
-Navigating thourgh the code it's see how it's structured.
-There is always a main layout file that embeds the body of the page, then the single pages like *index* or  *newest* include header and footer of this app.

-###Assets

-Assets is the folder where you can store all the static content of your app, you can always easily reach out to your static files base root using ```{{assetsUrl}/assets``` in your HTML.
+###Client side logic

-In **main.js** you can find the frontend logic written with few lines of javascript and using jQuery.
+In [main.js](https://github.com/Stamplay/stamplay-hackernews/blob/freeAssets/js/main.js) you can find the frontend logic written with few lines of javascript and using jQuery.
+In the [utils.js] (https://github.com/Stamplay/stamplay-hackernews/blob/freeAssets/js/utils.js) file there are some support methods for formatting dates and retrieving url parameters.